EU regulators stop clock on review of Hutchison, 02 Ireland deal

-BRUSSELS European Union regulators have halted their review of Hutchison Whampoa's $1 billion (602 million pounds) bid for Telefonica's 02 Ireland as they wait for new details of Hutchison's concessions, the EU antitrust chief said on Thursday.
+BRUSSELS, April 3 European Union regulators have halted their review of Hutchison Whampoa's $1 billion bid for Telefonica's 02 Ireland as they wait for new details of Hutchison's concessions, the EU antitrust chief said on Thursday.

 Hong Kong-based conglomerate Hutchison Whampoa, which is controlled by Asia's richest man Li Ka-shing, submitted a revised package to the European Commission last month.
 The deal will reinforce its position in Europe.